Hagfors: Climate

 The Hagfors area has a subarctic climate due to the area's cool nights.
 The official weather station is located in Gustavsfors, a rural locality 13 km to the north at a similar altitude.
 The climate type is very unusual for subarctic climate since summer days are warm in combination with winter average highs being just below freezing with lows only being around -10 C. Cold extremes are frequent for such a southerly area, with an all-time low of -42 C being unique for a Swedish area just north of 60 degrees latitude.
 It being a subarctic climate is a result of the low September night temperatures.
 Given that Gustavsfors is located somewhat north and Hagfors being a little bit more urban, it is quite possible that the locality just reaches the continental threshold that would require 10 C September mean temperatures.
 In terms of the official reference period of 1961-1990 however, the area is firmly subarctic.

 Transportation

-Hagors airport is located at the town's border.
+Hagfors airport is located at the town's border.
 There are flights with Amapola Flyg to Stockholm Arlanda and Torsby airports.

+Sport and recreation

+Valsarna are a motorcycle speedway club from Tallhult, who compete in the Swedish Speedway Team Championship.
+Their home track is at the Tallhult Motorstadion which is located to the North of Hagfors on the road to Geijersholm.
+They are twice league champions of Sweden.